If your question is not answered here, call us during open hours at 360-596-5271 for an immediate answer, or you can email the library.

 Ask a Librarian is a 24/7 live chat service where you can get help with citations and other research related questions.

 Yes!
 SPSCC has several tutoring centers as well as an online professional tutoring service to help our students.
-Go to Get Help to find the tutoring service that you need.
+Go to Tutoring & Learning Support to find the tutoring service that you need.

-You can also go see your professor during his/her office hours to get extra help from your professor.
+You can also go see your professor during their office hours to get extra help from your professor.
 Your professor's contact information and office location are on your syllabus.
+You can find your class syllabus in Canvas.